SergeantWiley/ChessNet/README.md

 # ITS COMPLETE!
 ## We have our Chess Net!
 But there is a problem.
 Its not very good and it doesnt understand whats a legal move and an illegal move.
 Thats fine since this was never intended to be a useful model.
 In matter a fact, its so bad, it makes up its own pieces but the goal was to learn and follow the proccess of how machine learning works and the proccess of preparing, formating, training, and implenting Machine learning models.

+# Conclusion
+It might be helpful to understand the model's thought proccess.
+After all, nauerel networks are based off the human brain.
+So, lets start with its "knowledge".
+It knows the vales of the pieces and the values of the positions.
+If thats all someone knew about chess, they will begin to realize that larger numbers = better valued peices.
+So the model figured out it can just make its own peices since games that finish often have a lot more value pieces left such as queens, rooks, and bishops.
+Even if we swapped the numbers so that queens are 1s and pawns are worth 6, the model will learn that smaller numbers are better as the end of the game often have smaller number peices such as the queens (if they are 1s) at the end of the game.
+Its not a matter of the encoding, its a matter of the true meaning behind the data so before we can build a perfect, we need to